 “We were left being owed thousands of dollars from multiple clients.
 I don’t see a bounce back anytime soon, short of a cure or a vaccine.
 The recent finding that the virus is hard to transfer from surface to human is good news for restaurants and will, hopefully, be good news for the entire industry.”

-The Lulianos had promising plans for their most daring venture to date, but will the location survive for them to see it through?
+Some of his clients had promising plans for the new year, but will their locations survive for them to see it through?

 Owners are struggling to keep one restaurant afloat, so it’s been a real doomsday for those trying to save multiple eateries from drowning.

-“Gnoccheria has multiple locations,” notes Buccheit, “so they focused on the ones that were doing best in takeout and delivery already before they closed down the others.
-The Wall Street location has a spectacular rooftop garden scheduled to open in May, which obviously didn’t happen.
-Another client, Boka Chicken was doing amazing take out.
+“My clients have multiple locations,” notes Buccheit, “so they focused on the ones that were doing best in takeout and delivery already before they closed down the others.
+Boka Chicken was doing amazing take out.
 The virus and its fallout hit, and Boka’s location in Chinatown became a major deficit.”

 State health officials and most governors acknowledge that the road back to normal – or something even vaguely resembling it – will be a long one.
-But the mention of a rooftop is good news for the gnocchi hotspot, as places with outdoor space can expect to bounce back with more ease this summer.
-In some states, restaurants are already being allowed to offer outdoor seating.
+But outdoor seating and venues with rooftops can expect to bounce back with more ease this summer.
+In some states, restaurants are already being allowed to offer outdoor dining.

 Most marketing emails explain what unprecedented times we’re living in, but for La Masseria owner Peppe Iuele, it’s the uncertainty of what’s to come that makes this situation so unparalleled.
 “Safety is our top priority at La Masseria.
 Our staff members are wearing masks, gloves, sanitizing, and following all CDC regulations.
 But it’s challenging to predict what the future will bring in this industry; however, we will be dedicated to adapt and change accordingly – whatever may be next.”